Electricity cost of ceiling fans

 What can I do to reduce my summer cooling costs?

-If you’ve found your way onto this ceiling fan guide, chances are you are concerned about your summer cooling costs.
-So what can you do to help reduce some of this summer power bill anxiety?
+If you’ve found your way onto this ceiling fan guide, chances are you’re concerned about how much it costs to run a ceiling fan and other cooling appliances.
+So, what can you do to help reduce some of this summer power bill anxiety?
 We’ve listed some tips below:

 • Use your ceiling fans: As shown in this very guide, ceiling fans are fairly cheap to run.
 Where possible, it may be smart to use a ceiling fan in place of air conditioning.
-You could even consider using a ceiling fan during or after the air conditioner is on, to help move the cool air around the house.

 • Close gaps and keep the cool in: If you are running your air conditioner this summer, don’t let that precious cool air escape!
-Close any windows or doors to room you aren’t cooling.
+Close any windows or doors to rooms you aren’t cooling.
 It will prove much more effective to contain the cooling to one area of the house if you have a split system.

-Original Author: Brendon O’Neill
+Original article by Brendon O’Neill

 Share this article